wences-sanchez/Knowledge-Base/pages/Red Hat Certified Specialist in Ansible Automation (EX407) Preparation Course.md

 			- You can specify a custom inventory of yours (instead of the default) with the **-i** option.
 	- #### Flashcards
 	  collapsed:: true
 		- Talk about *inventories* in Ansible, how do we deal with them and where they are.
-Also how they are called. #flaschard
+Also how they are called. #flashcard
 			- **Inventories** are how Ansible locate and run against multiple systems.
 			- You can think of an inventory as a list of hosts
 			- Inventories are located in `/etc/ansible/hosts`, but that is configurable